Danneskiold-Samsøe

-The House of Danneskiold-Samsøe is a Danish family of high nobility associated with the Danish Royal Family, and who formerly held the island of Samsø as a fief.
+The House of Danneskiold-Samsøe is a Danish family of high nobility who formerly held the island of Samsø as a fief.
+They represent an illegitimate branch of the House of Oldenburg, which means that they share ancestry with the Danish Royal Family and other European royal families belonging to this same House.

 By royal statutory regulation, the Counts Danneskiold-Samsøe and their male-line descendants are ranked as the second-highest nobles in Denmark, second only to the Counts of Rosenborg, who also descend from the Danish Kings.
 With a place in the 1st Class No. 13, they are entitled to the style "His/Her Excellency".

 The family uses a traditional spelling of the name; a modern spelling would be Danneskjold-Samsø.

 History

 The name was created for several descendants of Danish monarchs of the House of Oldenburg, born of their liaisons with royal mistresses.
 The first grantees were children from the 1677 marriage between Countess Antoinette von Aldenburg and Ulrik Frederik Gyldenløve, Count of Laurvig, a celebrated (Norwegian) general and the son of Frederick III of Denmark by his mistress Margrethe Pape.
 King Christian V, the count's half-brother, granted a comital title to all of his male-line descendants.